-Composition: The rule of thirds | Photofocus
+Understanding composition, with the rule of thirds

 The basic concept

-The underlying principle of the rule of thirds, as the name implies, involves dividing the scene you are photographing into equal thirds, both horizontally and vertically.
+The underlying principle of the rule of thirds involves dividing the scene you are photographing into equal thirds, both horizontally and vertically.
 The key subject you are photographing should then be placed along one of the virtual lines that divide the frame into thirds.

-So, for example, if you are photographing a hot-air balloon set against a clear blue sky, you might frame the scene so that the balloon appears one third of the way from the left edge of the frame.
+So, if you are photographing a hot-air balloon set against a clear blue sky, you might frame the scene so that the balloon appears one third of the way from the left edge of the frame.
 In other words, the balloon will be positioned along one of the lines that divides the image into thirds, in this case horizontally.

 Taking this concept a step further, you might position the key subject at the intersection of a horizontal and a vertical line dividing the image into thirds.
 In other words, the subject would be positioned near one of the corners of the image.

-The real point
+The real point of the rule of thirds

 From my perspective, the real point of the rule of thirds doesn’t really have anything to do with dividing the frame into three sections horizontally and vertically.
 After all, there isn’t anything especially magical about a line positioned one-third of the way from the edge of the frame.